MetPX/sarracenia/doc/Prog.rst

 * flow .. new components with different flow from the built-in ones.

-In v2, there was no equivalent extension mechanism, and adding protocols would have required re-working of core code.
+In v2, there was no equivalent extension mechanism, and adding protocols would have required re-working of core code in a custom way for every addition.

 Importing extensions